Paris (Lepaute, Thomire)

 Dimensions: H x W x D: 44 x 36 x 13 cm

-French pendulum movement with eight-day duration.
-Thread suspension and lock disc striking movement with strike on bell on the half and full hour.
+French pendulum movement with eight-day running time.
+Thread suspension and lock disc striking mechanism with strike on bell on the half and full hour.

 Description:

-The extremely high quality pendulum shown here takes up a profound theme: Friendship, which combines with love and can thus outlast time and death.
-As is typical for the era of classicism, personifications and symbols are taken from ancient mythology and art and then developed further.
+The extremely high-quality pendulum shown here takes up a profound theme: Friendship, which combines with love and can thus outlast time and death.
+As is typical of the Neoclassical period, personifications and symbols are taken from ancient mythology and art and then developed further.

-The main figure is a young woman in an antique, girded garment, standing barefoot and with crossed legs next to an altar on which she is leaning with her left elbow.
-She gracefully bows her head towards a tempestuously approaching Cupid, grasps his right hand with her left and draws him to her bosom, the seat of the heart.
-The delicate ambivalence of flying towards and being held culminates in the trusting, intimate look the two cast at each other.
+The main figure is a young woman in an antique, girded robe, standing barefoot and with her legs crossed next to an altar on which she is leaning with her left elbow.
+She gracefully bows her head towards a stormily approaching Cupid, grasps his right hand with her left and draws him to her bosom, the seat of her heart.
+The delicate ambivalence of approaching and being held culminates in the trustingly intimate gaze that the two cast at each other.

-The young woman personifies friendship, the winged Cupid love.
-As a sign of their intimate union, two burning hearts appear on the altar next to the two, framed by the puffed-up shawl, which are closely bound together by a chain of flowers.
+The young woman personifies friendship, the winged cupid symbolises love.
+As a sign of their intimate connection, two burning hearts appear on the altar next to the two, framed by the puffed-up scarf, which are closely bound together by a chain of flowers.

-Next to them, on the altar slab, is a book with the title "Amitie" (French: amitie, friendship).
-The book is supported by a pomegranate, which is held by a ring of pomegranate blossoms.
-The plump seeds spill out of the cracked skin.
-Since ancient times, the pomegranate and its blossoms have been consecrated to the goddess Persephone, symbolising the underworld and death, but also life and fertility.
-The myrtle woven into the pomegranate flower wreath of "friendship" also has a far-reaching symbolic power: the plant was consecrated to the goddess Aphrodite, stands for virginity, and was and is therefore obligatory in the bridal wreath.
-Above all, it signifies love and faithfulness beyond death.
+Next to them, on the altar plate, is a book with the title "Amitie" (French amitie, friendship).
+The book is supported by a pomegranate held by a ring of pomegranate blossoms.
+The plump seeds spill out of the burst skin.
+Since ancient times, the pomegranate and its blossoms have been dedicated to the goddess Persephone, symbolising the underworld and death, but also life and fertility.
+The myrtle woven into the pomegranate blossom wreath of "friendship" also has far-reaching symbolic power: the plant was dedicated to the goddess Aphrodite, stands for virginity, and was and is therefore obligatory in the bridal wreath.
+Above all, it symbolises love and fidelity beyond death.

-The inscription "HIVER, ETE" at the top of the young woman's headband also points to the dimension of infinity.
-The friendship lasts "winter and summer", i.e. also beyond death.
+The lettering "HIVER, ETE" at the top of the young woman's headband also refers to the dimension of eternity.
+The friendship lasts "winter and summer", even beyond death.

 This is also indicated by the figure of Chronos in the relief field below the dial.
-The god of time is depicted as an old but muscular and athletic man with a strong beard and powerful wings - time "flies".
+The god of time is depicted as an old, but muscular and athletic man with a strong beard and mighty wings - time "flies".
 In his left hand he holds a large scythe with which he cuts off all life.
-Unusually, however, he also clutches a bow with quiver and arrows in his right arm.
-As he strides hurriedly to the right, he looks cautiously to the left, as if he thought he was being followed.
-In fact, he would have every reason to do so, for the bow and arrow originally belong to Cupid, the god of love.
-They are his weapons feared by men and gods.
-For with the flaming arrows of love he strikes the hearts of men and wounds them severely.
-This kind of love wounds the heart, it combines passion with desire, sexuality, jealousy, pain, loss.
+Unusually, however, he is also clutching a bow with a quiver and arrows in his right arm.
+As he strides hastily to the right, he looks cautiously to the left as if he thought he was being followed.
+In fact, he has every reason to do so, as the bow and arrows originally belong to Cupid, the god of love.
+They are his weapons, feared by men and gods alike.
+For with the burning arrows of love, he strikes the hearts of men and wounds them severely.
+This kind of love wounds the heart, combining passion with desire, sexuality, jealousy, pain and loss.
 A Cupid deprived of these weapons would be the one, ideal love that overcomes physicality and transience.

-It is precisely this kind of love that we see here in the form of the now disarmed Cupid flying to the heart of friendship to join it.
+It is precisely this kind of love that we see here in the form of the now disarmed Cupid flying to the heart of friendship in order to unite with it.

-For French art, the theme of the transformation of passionate love into loyal soul friendship is directly and exemplarily connected in the figure of Madame de Pompadour (1721 - 1764), who was the official mistress of the French King Louis XV for over 20 years and also one of the cleverest and most powerful women of her time.
-But in 1750, the love relationship with the king is transformed into a friendship relationship.
-In accordance with the necessary legitimisation of this change of role before court and society, she commissioned the most important artists to create allegorical sculptures.
+For French art, the theme of the transformation of passionate love into faithful friendship of the soul is directly and exemplarily linked in the figure of Madame de Pompadour (1721 - 1764), who was the official mistress of the French King Louis XV for over 20 years and was also one of the most intelligent and powerful women of her time.
+In 1750, however, her love affair with the king was transformed into a relationship of friendship.
+In order to legitimise this change of role before court and society, she commissioned the most important artists to create allegorical sculptures.

-In 1758, for example, Jean-Baptiste Pigalle created the marble group "Love embraces friendship", which can be seen as a direct model for the bronze of the pendulum shown here, especially the intimate connecting gaze of the two, but also the blossoms and the vine-covered elm trunk (left and right above the dial).
+In 1758, Jean-Baptiste Pigalle created the marble group "Love Embraces Friendship", which can be seen as a direct model for the bronze of the pendulum shown here, especially the intimate look of connection between the two, but also the flowers and the vine-covered elm trunk (left and right above the dial).

-But not only the imagery and composition of the bronze group are outstanding.
-The fineness of the casting as well as the original fire gilding and the manifold chasing show the highest quality.
+But it is not only the pictorial invention and composition of the bronze group that are outstanding.
+The fineness of the casting as well as the original fire gilding and the varied chiselling are of the highest quality.

-This is particularly evident in the bas-relief of Chronos: here the background is grainy chiselled, while the wings reveal each individual feather.
-The body is chiselled in such a way that the surface emphasises the shimmering parts of the muscles and thus appears extremely three-dimensional.
-As a literal highlight, individual areas, such as the edges of the fluttering cape, are highly polished and reflect the light brilliantly.
+This is particularly evident in the bas-relief of Chronos: here the background is chiselled in a grainy manner, while the wings reveal each individual feather.
+The body is chiselled in such a way that the surface emphasises the shimmering parts of the muscles, creating an extremely three-dimensional effect.
+As a literal highlight, individual areas, such as the edges of the fluttering cape, are polished to a high lustre and reflect the light brilliantly.

-The quality of this bas-relief, which stands out only slightly from the surface and yet produces an astonishing plasticity, represents a high level of sculpture.
+The quality of this bas-relief, which stands out only slightly from the surface and yet creates an astonishing plasticity, represents a high level of sculptural artistry.

-Although the bronze is not signed - like almost all pendulums of this period - the composition and the quality of the figures, the bronze work, the gilding and the chasing allow us to consider Pierre-Philippe Thomire (1751 - 1843) for this.
-The most important broncier of the Empire can be shown to have worked more frequently with the Horloges Lepaute (Lit.
-Augarde, pp. 352-354).
+Although the bronze is not signed - like almost all pendulums of this period - the composition and quality of the figures, the bronze work, the gilding and the chiselling allow Pierre-Philippe Thomire (1751 - 1843) to be taken into consideration.
+The most important bronzier of the Empire is known to have worked frequently with the Horloges Lepaute (Augarde, pp. 352-354).

-A special quality feature of the work of art is the integration of the original movement with the white enamel dial into the iconography of the bronze.
-Through the hour markers and hands, but also through its ticking, it embodies the unstoppable progress of time in a sensually real way.
-The dynamic chronos of the bas-relief underneath is a physical representation of this progression.
-In contrast, the dead elm tree with the vivid vine leaves reminds us of the constancy within the course of time.
+A special quality feature of the work of art is the integration of the original movement with the white enamelled dial into the iconography of the bronze.
+It embodies the unstoppable progression of time in a sensually real way through the hour markings and hands, but also through its ticking.
+This progression is physically visualised by the dynamic chronos of the bas-relief below.
+In contrast, the dead elm tree with its vividly twining vine leaves is a reminder of the constancy within the passage of time.

-Overall, this bronze pendulum, with its thoughtful and finely executed composition, is a perfect symbol of an ideal, loving friendship that transcends all time.
+Overall, this bronze pendulum with its well thought-out and finely crafted composition is a perfect symbol of an ideal, loving friendship that outlasts all time.

 Worth knowing:

-The Horloges of the Lepaute family form their own dynasty in Paris with outstanding workshops.
-They have held the honourable title of "Horloger du Roi" (Watchmaker to the King) since 1751, the reign of the French King Louis XV.
-This continued under Louis XVI and, after the end of the Bourbon kings with the Revolution of 1789, under Emperor Napoleon I (1805 - 1814).
-Pierre Basile Lepaute and his son Pierre Michel were now given the title of "Horloger de l'Empereur" (Watchmaker to the Emperor).
+The Horloges of the Lepaute family form a dynasty of their own in Paris with outstanding workshops.
+They have held the honourable title of "Horloger du Roi" (watchmaker to the king) since 1751, during the reign of French King Louis XV.
+This continued under Louis XVI and after the end of the Bourbon kings with the revolution of 1789 under Emperor Napoleon I (1805 - 1814).
+Pierre Basile Lepaute and his son Pierre Michel were now given the title "Horloger de l'Empereur" (watchmaker to the Emperor).

-Even after the end of the Napoleonic Empire, they retained their privileged position in the following period of the Restoration, when the Bourbon kings were enthroned again: in 1814 they became "Horloger du Roi" for the Bourbons Louis XVIII (1814 - 1824) and Charles X (1824 - 1830).
+Even after the end of the Napoleonic Empire, they retained their privileged position during the subsequent period of the Restoration, when the Bourbon kings were re-enthroned: in 1814, they became "Horloger du Roi" for the Bourbons Louis XVIII (1814 - 1824) and Charles X (1824 - 1830).

-Throughout their creative period, the watchmakers of the Lepaute family were commissioned with works not only by the royal court, but by the entire high aristocracy.
-In keeping with the high demands of their clients, they worked with the most important sculptors and bronciers, including P.-P. Thomire, R. Osmont, F. Vion and Clodion.
-Accordingly, their pendulums can be found in the world's most important castles, collections and museums.
+Throughout their creative period, the watchmakers of the Lepaute family were commissioned not only by the royal court, but by the entire high aristocracy.
+In keeping with the high standards of their clients, they worked together with the most important sculptors and bronziers, including P.-P. Thomire, R. Osmont, F. Vion and Clodion.
+Accordingly, their pendulums can be found in the world's most important palaces, collections and museums.

 Condition: